-To select this mode, bits TnM1 and TnM0 in the TMnC1 register should be set to 10 respectively and also the TnIO1 and TnIO0 bits should be set to 10 respectively.
+To select this mode, bits TnM1 and TnM0 in the TMnC1 register should be set to 10 respectively.
 The PWM function within the TM is useful for applications which require functions such as motor control, heating control, illumination control etc. By providing a signal of fixed frequency but of varying duty cycle on the TM output pin, a square wave AC waveform can be generated with varying equivalent DC RMS values.

 As both the period and duty cycle of the PWM waveform can be controlled, the choice of generated waveform is extremely flexible.
-In the PWM mode, the TnCCLR bit has no effect as the PWM period.
+In the PWM mode, the TnCCLR bit has no effect on the PWM operation.
 Both of the CCRA and CCRP registers are used to generate the PWM waveform, one register is used to clear the internal counter and thus control the PWM waveform frequency, while the other one is used to control the duty cycle.
 Which register is used to control either frequency or duty cycle is determined using the TnDPX bit in the TMnC1 register.
 The PWM waveform frequency and duty cycle can therefore be controlled by the values in the CCRA and CCRP registers.